i18next/i18next-gitbook/principles/namespaces.md

+---
+description: "Split translations into namespaces (multiple files), load them on demand, and set the default and fallback namespace."
+---

 # Namespaces

 Namespaces are a feature in i18next internationalization framework which allows you to separate translations that get loaded into multiple files.